yueyoum/make-proxy/README.md

 *   Fast.

-*   Lightweight. only needs about 30MB memories.
+*   Lightweight. only needs at most 30MB memories.

 ### Running status

 In my daily use,

-*   When server is idle, It's only takes about 15MB ~ 20MB memories.
+*   When server is idle, It's only takes about 10MB memories.

-*   Play a youtube **1080P** vedio, and load some other websites at the same time, It only takes 20MB ~ 30MB memories.
+*   Play a youtube **1080P** video, and load some other websites at the same time, It only takes 20MB ~ 30MB memories.

-    Bellow is the system status.
+    Below is the system status when play a youtube **1080P** video.
+    Notice the `beam.smp` process below of `mysqld`.

     Linode 4 cpus, 512 RAM VPS.